Transport in Zagreb: Mass transit

+Funicular

+The Zagreb Funicular is a railway that runs service every 10 minutes from 6:30 am to 10 pm.
+The funicular track is 66 metres long, making it the shortest public transport funicular in the world, a trip on it only lasting 64 seconds.
+The railway is also protected legally as a cultural monument.

 Tram

 The first tram line was opened on September 5, 1891, setting off a vital part of the Zagreb mass transit system.
-Zagreb today features an extensive tram network with 15 day and 4-night lines running over 117 km of tracks through 255 stations and transporting almost 500,000 passengers per day (almost twice as much as the Los Angeles County Metro Rail).
+Zagreb today features an extensive tram network with 15 day and 4-night lines running over 117 km of tracks through 255 stations and transporting almost 500,000 passengers per day.
 The network covers much of the inner city, but some lines extend to the suburbs, such as line 15 (operating in Podsljeme) or lines 7 and 11 (operating in Dubec).
 Although the trams are capable of achieving speeds in excess of 70 km/h, the unique fact that the network operates mostly at the curb limits their speed to the speed of surrounding vehicles, causing the trams to travel at speeds of 25–50 km/h (15-31 mph) in the inner city, with considerable slowdowns during the rush hours.

 The rolling stock is made up by various trams, including around 10 TMK 201 and around 50 ČKD-Tatra T4 remaining from 1970's (a few more may be stored and out of service for longer periods), 51 Tatra KT4, 16 TMK 2100 and 142 new, 100% low-floor TMK 2200 cars, of those 140 are 32 m standard version and only 2 shorter 21 m, with a further purchase planned.
 TMK 2200 is produced by the Crotram consortium, composed of Končar elektroindustrija and TŽV Gredelj, both from Zagreb.

 Commuter rail

 With 21 trains, the Zagreb suburban railway mainly covers the eastern and western parts of Zagreb.
 It mostly operates on the same standard-gauge lines used for Croatian Railways' long-distance trains.
 The trains normally operate on a 15-minute frequency, but reach only a portion of the city's suburbs.
+Most commuters use the M102 corridor between Dugo Selo and Zagreb Main Station and M101 corridor between Zagreb Main Station and Savski Marof/Harmica.
+Traffic experts criticise the location of railway stations on the east-west line, as well as the fact that the bus lines are running parallel to the east-west rail line, further exacerbating road congestion.

+There is a north-south corridor connecting the neighborhoods of Remetinec (M202) and Sveta Klara (M502), but they are not commonly used due to the time gap between trains arriving being on average longer than an hour and the lack of parking spaces near the aforementioned stations, even though they provide the fastest access from Novi Zagreb to the city centre, with the travel time of 8–9 minutes.
+There have been studies to utilize this corridor more efficiently, by building a train station interconnected with the tram terminal at Savski most., but as of 2024 no progress has been made.